legalian/prusti-polyfill/README.md

 ## Motivation:
 I'm starting a different project that I intend to be written in rust and be completely verified with prusti.
 However, I want my project to be able to be compiled either as a dependency or simply run by other developers without needing them to have prusti installed and configured.
-It's different from a normal dependency that can be simply included in the Cargo.toml file.
+Prusti can't be added as a dependency like a crate.

 ## Other: